 Using the energy spectra $K(k,t)$ and $M(k,t)$, we first estimate the integral scales of the velocity and magnetic fields, defined as, \EQ \ell^{V}_{\rm int} = \frac{2\pi\int [K(k,t)/k]\,dk}{\int K(k,t)\,dk}, \,\,\,\,\, \ell^{M}_{\rm int} = \frac{2\pi\int [M(k,t)/k]\,dk}{\int M(k,t)\,dk}, \EN

-Across all runs (Pm1, Pm5 and Pm10), we find that $\ell^{V}_{\rm int}$ remains nearly constant as the dynamo evolves, whereas $\ell^{M}_{\rm int}$ grows by a factor of $\sim 2$ from the kinematic to the saturated phase.
+Across all runs (Pm1, Pm5, and Pm10), we find that $\ell^{V}_{\rm int}$ remains nearly constant as the dynamo evolves, whereas $\ell^{M}_{\rm int}$ grows by a factor of $\sim 2$ from the kinematic to the saturated phase.
 This is due to the influence of Lorentz forces that leads to larger coherence scale of the magnetic field.
-The third column of Table~\ref{tab:lscales} lists the time-averaged ratio of $\ell^{V}_{\rm int}/\ell^{M}_{\rm int}$ in the saturated phase, using $9$ realisations for Pm1 and $12$ realisations each for Pm5 and Pm10 runs.
-In all cases, $\ell^{V}_{\rm int}$ exceeds $\ell^{M}_{\rm int}$ by a factor of $\sim 3.4$, implying that even after saturation most magnetic energy remains at $k > \kf$.
+The third column of Table~\ref{tab:lscales} lists the time-averaged ratio of $\ell^{V}_{\rm int}/\ell^{M}_{\rm int}$ in the saturated phase, using nine realizations for Pm1 and $12$ realizations each for the Pm5 and Pm10 runs.
+In all cases, $\ell^{V}_{\rm int}$ exceeds $\ell^{M}_{\rm int}$ by a factor of $\sim 3.4$, implying that even after saturation, most magnetic energy remains at $k > \kf$.
 The independence of this ratio on $\Pm$ likely arises from fixing $\Rm$ while reducing $\Rey$ to realize $\Pm > 1$.

-We now turn to evaluate the viscous and resistive dissipation scales of the velocity and magnetic fields, from the spectra $K(k,t)$ and $M(k,t)$.
-Commonly, the characteristic dissipation wave-numbers of the velocity fields are computed from the maximum of the dissipation spectra, $k_{\nu} = [\int\,k^{2}K(k)\,dk/\int K(k)\,dk]^{1/2}$ (and analogously for magnetic dissipation).
-However, this approach may be unreliable as the location of the peak can be highly sensitive to the localised spectral features.
-Hence, to obtain a more robust measure, we define the viscous and resistive dissipation wave-numbers as,
+We now turn to evaluating the viscous and resistive dissipation scales of the velocity and magnetic fields from the spectra $K(k,t)$ and $M(k,t)$.
+Commonly, the characteristic dissipation wavenumbers of the velocity fields are computed from the maximum of the dissipation spectra, $k_{\nu} = [\int\,k^{2}K(k)\,dk/\int K(k)\,dk]^{1/2}$ (and analogously for magnetic dissipation).
+However, this approach may be unreliable, as the location of the peak can be highly sensitive to the localized spectral features.
+Hence, to obtain a more robust measure, we define the viscous and resistive dissipation wavenumbers as

 which accounts for the contribution from the full dissipation spectrum and therefore provides a more reliable estimate of the dissipation scales.
 The resulting ratio of the dissipation length scales $\ell_{\nu}/\ell_{\eta} = k_{\eta}/k_{\nu}$.